panva/oauth4webapi/docs/variables/skipAuthTimeCheck.md

 • `const` **skipAuthTimeCheck**: unique `symbol`

-Use this as a value to [processAuthorizationCodeOpenIDResponse](../functions/processAuthorizationCodeOpenIDResponse.md) `maxAge` parameter to indicate no `auth_time` ID Token claim value check should be performed.
+Use this as a value to [processAuthorizationCodeResponse](../functions/processAuthorizationCodeResponse.md) `oidc.maxAge` parameter to indicate no `auth_time` ID Token claim value check should be performed.